kasra-keshavarz/allaincecan-training/README.md

 > expected.

-It is recommended to save all load modules as a list to be able to restore them whenever needed.
+It is recommended to save all loaded modules as a list to be able to restore them whenever needed.
 Using the LMOD features, you may save them with:
 ```console
 foo@narval1:~$ module save hydrology-modules